 And then they have to grasp, what it took me 10 years to grasp, we are servant leaders.
 Leadership as Christ showed it is, I am gonna meet your needs.
 I’m gonna love you.
 I’m gonna do things that are good for you.
 I’m gonna die for you on the cross.
 I’m gonna sacrifice Myself.
 And when you do that with your wife, she will get energized.
 She’ll … the fatigue kinda melts away ‘cause she knows you’re crazy about her and you’re involved in helping her and then, it’s kinda balanced and you have more energy for each other, after the kids have wrung you dry.

 Jim: Do you ever say to a couple give it 30 days and come back and tell me how it worked?
 Are you that confident?

 David: I am.
-If you'll do, not just what I say, but the Bible is teaching you to do, it works every time.
-But they don't quite believe that, 'cause they're not quite sure.
+I’m that … if you’ll do, not just what I say, but the Bible is teaching you to do, it works every time.
+But they don’t quite believe that, ‘cause they’re not quite sure.
 But when they do it, of course, it works.